Mordell-Weil group as Galois modules: Representation theory

 In his section, we will gather the representation theoretic results used later in the case that the Galois group is either cyclic or dihedral.
 We should emphasis that this is integral representation theory, in that we deal with $\ZZ_p[G]$-modules.

+By the Krull-Schmidt-Azumaya Theorem (see Theorem~6.12 in~\cite{cr1}) any finitely generated $\ZZ_p[G]$-module decomposes in a unique way into a direct sum of indecomposable $\ZZ_p[G]$-modules.
 For a finite group $G$, we will say that $M$ is a $\ZZ_p[G]$-lattice, or simply $G$-lattice, if it is a finitely generated $\ZZ_p[G]$-module that is free as a $\ZZ_p$-module.
 As all modules will be finitely generated, we say $M$ is a finite module if it has finitely many elements, and no confusion should arise.